paolo-05/paolo-05/README.md

 <br/>

 - 🔭 Sport person with a very strong passion about IT, my dream job is to work at Videogame company but I really like web development too.
-- 🌱 I’m currently working on [This project](https://github.com/paolo-05/comunicazione-aziendale) (which is a school project commissioned by a small company).
-Also don't miss [this](https://posijar.com) (It's a very cool project, quite mindful I would say).
 - 📫 How to reach me: [__paolo.b__](https://discord.gg/U4mvKUsdnr) on discord
 - 📍 I'm from Italy 🟩⬜🟥